Skip to main content

 4

-The signed-in LinkedIn user must have access to the ad account that owns the Conversion Rules.
+The token must include the ad account that owns your Conversion Rules.
 Otherwise the token will be valid but events will return a 403 permission error.

 5